addycb/Pimeyes-Free-POC/README.md

 It enabling retrieval of unobfuscated web links from search results.

 Use:
+CLI
+1. Clone the Repository "git clone [https://github.com/addycb/Pimeyes-Free-POC.git](https://github.com/addycb/Pimeyes-Free-POC.git)"
+2. Navigate into cloned Repository
+3. Run the tool :: "python main.py"
+4. Input path of the image you want to search
+5. Save the results
+6. ????
+7. Profit

+GUI:
 1. Clone the directory "git clone [https://github.com/Nthompson096/Pimeyes-Free-GUI.git](https://github.com/Nthompson096/Pimeyes-Free-GUI.git)"
 * OR Clone the main git repo directory "git clone [https://github.com/addycb/Pimeyes-Free-POC.git](https://github.com/addycb/Pimeyes-Free-POC.git)"
+2. Navigate into Cloned repository (cd)
-3. Navigate into the directory "cd Pimeyes-Free-GUI"
+3. Navigate into the directory "cd GUI"
 4. Run the tool :: "python main-gui.py"
-5. Select the image you want to search
+5. Input path of the image you want to search
 6. Save the results
 7. ????
 8. Profit
 Will still get rate limited to at least 10ish searches, if you really need to search for a face this bad; use a VPN like [mullvad](https://mullvad.net/en) or use TOR SOCKS that's built inside the script.
 Will also add that copy and paste is a hit or miss; some images may be WAY too big for a copy paste; best to save on your device if it doesn't work.
 For images that are not found within it's database, it will throw up this error here: